Root Canal Treatment in Springfield, IL

 We want you to keep your smile as healthy as it is beautiful!

-If you have a dental emergency or are experiencing tooth pain or sensitivity, contact Ruggless Dental today.
+If you have a dental emergency or are experiencing tooth pain or sensitivity, contact Ruggless Dental today at (217) 787-0212 to schedule a dental examination.
 We do our best to treat dental emergencies quickly and accurately so that you can feel like yourself again.
 We are always available to treat our patients at any sign of dental distress, and we advise all our patients to seek dental help as soon as pain occurs.

 Unlike headaches or cramps, dental pain is not a standard or passing inconvenience.
 Often, it's a sign of a big oral health issue that will only get worse.
 Contacting us as soon as possible is your best chance at retaining and keeping your natural teeth.